pmenke/tcf2nif/README.md

 ## Version History

+### 0.2.1 - tiny correction for making CI succeed again (30 Oct 2015)

+- support for a new test output directory was added, now CI succeeds again

 ### 0.2.0 - First working exe scripts (30 Oct 2015)

 - Adds first versions of the executable scripts for doc conversions